polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 In polyproto, the maximum length of this certification path is 1, meaning a Root Certificate may only issue leaf certificates.
-Cutting out middlemen makes it hard to scale to monstrous levels of centralization, as the service provider behind the Certificate Authority cannot effectively delegate the task of managing certificates to other trusted service providers.
-It also means that the chain of trust is way easier to verify.
+Cutting out middlemen makes it hard to scale to monstrous levels of centralization, as the control one CA can have over the entire network is limited.

-All of these things combined should make developing and/or hosting your one home server always be a viable option, which, in the context of Certificate Authorities, means way more, smaller CAs, instead of a few big CAs (with middlemen CAs).
+All of these factors combined should always make developing or hosting your own home server a viable option.

 !!! quote "Authors note"

-    To clarify, this does not mean that polyproto servers will only be able to handle a small amount of users.
+    To clarify, this does not mean that polyproto servers will only be able to handle a small amount of users, or that polyproto is designed for small-userbase scenarios.
 A well-implemented and fast home server implementation should, with the given resources, be able to handle a great number of registered users.
-This shallow-depth trust model should aid in stoppin trust hierarchies with great amounts of centralization from forming.
+This shallow-depth trust model should aid in stopping trust hierarchies with great amounts of influence over the network from forming.

-    Please also keep in mind that especially this last section makes claims which might be true in theory in a vacuum, but real-life power distribution scenarios might be unpredictable, which means that the efficacy of limiting the certificate path length to prevent centralization can only be proven when polyproto is being deployed in the real world.
-TL;DR: Take this with a grain of salt.
+    However, real-life power distribution scenarios can be be unpredictable, which means that the efficacy of limiting the certificate path length as a measure to prevent centralization can only be proven when polyproto is being deployed in the real world.

 ---

 If you have any questions or feedback, feel free to reach out to me via email, where you can